jsilvela/mediary/README.md

 questions, and I think a SQL db is too heavy-weight.
 Hence this project.

 ## Details
-Concept version coded in *go* (this is my first program).
+Concept version coded in *go* (this is my first Go program).
 Uses JSON for storage.
 Currently very much a CLI, but eventually would be nice to have this in a mobile o.s.